robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

 Similarly as library keywords, also user keywords can return values.
-When using Robot Framework 5.0 or newer, the recommended approach is using the native `RETURN` statement.
-Old :setting:`[Return]` setting and BuiltIn_ keywords :name:`Return From Keyword` and :name:`Return From Keyword If` still work but they will be deprecated and removed in the future.
+When using Robot Framework 5.0 or newer, the recommended approach is using the native RETURN_ statement.
+The old :setting:`[Return]` setting was deprecated in Robot Framework 7.0 and also BuiltIn_ keywords :name:`Return From Keyword` and :name:`Return From Keyword If` are considered deprecated.

 Regardless how values are returned, they can be `assigned to variables`__ in test cases and in other user keywords.